dloker/getdata-008-project/CodeBook.md

 =============

 This Code Book takes on the following format:
-* The original data
+* The original data - a complete description of the original dataset before tidying and its files.
 * Feature/Variable Details - containing all of the details of all variables before pruning.
-All of the variables are explained.
+All of the variables of the original and tidied dataset are explained.
 * Tidy Process - the process by which we selected the variables that are produced in the output.

 ## The Original Data